TIGRLab/BOONStim/README.md

 Module Arguments:

-- `--fmriprep`: The path to a fmriprep singularity container, version >= 20.2.0.
+- `--fmriprep`: The path to an fmriprep singularity container, version >= 20.2.0.
 - `--fmriprep_descriptor`: The path to an fmriprep boutiques descriptor file with fmriprep custom argument mappings.
 - `--fmriprep_invocation`: The path to an fmriprep boutiques invocation file with arguments to invoke fmriprep step with in the pipeline.
 - `--fmriprep_anat_invocation`: The path to an fmriprep boutiques invocation file with arguments to invoke fmriprep (anatomical) step with in the pipeline.
-- `--ciftify`: The path to a fmriprep singularity container, version >= 1.3.0.
+- `--ciftify`: The path to a ciftify singularity container, version >= 1.3.0.
-- `--ciftify_descriptor`: The path to an ciftify boutiques descriptor file with ciftify custom argument mappings.
+- `--ciftify_descriptor`: The path to a ciftify boutiques descriptor file with ciftify custom argument mappings.
-- `--ciftify_invocation`: The path to an ciftify boutiques invocation file with arguments to invoke ciftify step with in the pipeline.
+- `--ciftify_invocation`: The path to a ciftify boutiques invocation file with arguments to invoke ciftify step with in the pipeline.

 ## Cache